drfloob/_tree/README.md

 Patronage = {'name': 'Jake', 'kids': [{'name': 'Jake Jr.'}, {'name': 'T.V.'}, {'name': 'Charlie'}, {'name': 'Viola'}]};
 FamilyTree = _tree.inflate(Patronage);

 // FamilyTree is immutable.
-You need to capture the return value to
-// see your changes.
+You need to capture the return value to // see your changes.
+If nothing holds a reference to the old tree, it will be garbage collected.
 FamilyTree = FamilyTree.addChild(FamilyTree.root(), {'name': 'Kim Kil Wam'});

 // Log the tree, with everyone's name and their father's name